Nandhineee/Jsp_Login_register/README.md

     1. "🗃️-Auth table with Admin and User"  for storing user data.

-    2. "🗃️-Todo Items table" for storing Items.

  Steps used and challenges faced to build this application:-

 -----------------------------------------------------------